-The OECD responded to the recent developments, saying nations “should remain engaged in the negotiation” and indicated it will maintain its meeting schedule for all members of the Inclusive Framework on BEPS to design a multilateral approach to the digitalization of the global economy.
+The , saying nations “should remain engaged in the negotiation” and indicated it will maintain its meeting schedule for all members of the Inclusive Framework on BEPS to design a multilateral approach to the digitalization of the global economy.

 The OECD’s Working Party 6 and Mutual Agreement Procedure Forum earlier this month reportedly circulated a confidential questionnaire to members of the Business at OECD (BIAC) business group.
 The questionnaire, which was due by 17 June, was meant to determine transfer pricing compliance challenges resulting from the COVID-19 pandemic and identify issues that require guidance.
 The BIAC asked members to list up to five of the most pressing transfer pricing issues related to the coronavirus crisis.

 The Office of Management and Budget Office of Information and Regulatory Affairs (OIRA) this week announced that it has completed its review of final regulations under Internal Revenue Code3 Section 250, relating to the Foreign Derived Intangible Income (FDII) provision and the Global Intangible Low-taxed Income (GILTI) provision.
 OIRA reported the review process as concluded on 12 June; however, this does not necessarily mean release is imminent.